DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 collection: MainPage
 layout: default.html
 ---
-## Mornin! i know it's early but glad your here!
+## Mornin!
+I know it's early but glad your here!
 We can watch the sunrise from the porch.

 <br />